 - 1 large egg

-- In a large bowl, stir together the blueberries, blackberries, raspberries, lemon juice, lemon zest, cinnamon, vanilla extract, salt, and cornstarch.
-Pour the berry filling evenly into a prepared pie crust.
+- In a large bowl, stir together the blueberries, blackberries, raspberries (make sure to save some for the 'fingers'), lemon zest, lemon juice, cinnamon, vanilla, salt, cornstarch, and sugar.
+Pour the berry filling evenly into a deep-dish pie crust.
 Dot the top of the blueberries with the softened butter.
 Set aside.

-- Place the pie on a baking sheet and bake in a preheated oven for approximately 60 minutes, or until the juices ooze slightly, and the outer pie crust is golden in color.
+- Place the pie onto a baking sheet and bake in a preheated oven for (approximately) 60 minutes, or until the juices ooze slightly, and the outer pie crust is golden in color. *Note – if the outer pie crust turns golden too quickly, cover the outer rim of the pie crust with foil.
+Cool on a cooling rack.

-Cool to room temperature before serving.
+- Serve chilled or at room temperature.
 Top with ice cream or whipping cream if desired.